claritychallenge/clarity2025-workshop/index.md

 <div class="col-md-9">

     <font color="#882885" size="2pt">
-        <p><big><i><b>22nd August 2025, Rotterdam, The Netherlands</b></i></big></p>
+        <p><big><i><b>22nd August 2025, Delft, The Netherlands</b></i></big></p>
     </font>

 <!--<a href="https://us02web.zoom.us/webinar/register/WN_pvhHQdLLToOIcpLbciPyXg" target="_blank">
       <button class="btn btn-primary">Click here to register me for the Clarity 2025 Workshop!</button>
     </a> -->

-We are now pleased to announce the <strong>6th Clarity Workshop for Improving Speech-in-Noise for Hearing Devices</strong>, to be collocated with Interspeech 2025, Rotterdam, The Netherlands.
+We are now pleased to announce the <strong>6th Clarity Workshop for Improving Speech-in-Noise for Hearing Devices</strong>, to be collocated with Interspeech 2025, in Delft, close to Rotterdam, The Netherlands.
 This will be an in-person Clarity event, following the format of the <a href="https://claritychallenge.org/clarity2023-workshop/">4th</a> Clarity workshop that was a satellite of Interspeech 2023.

 <section>
   <h2>About</h2>